Paper Summary: Chain-of-Thought Prompting Elicits Reasoning in Large Language Models

 • Types of tasks amenable to CoT: "... chain-of-thought prompting improves performance on a range of arithmetic, commonsense, and symbolic reasoning tasks"

-• Interpretability: CoT adds some level of interpretability to the way the LLM is thinking as it produces an output.
-This is interesting.
+• Interpretability: CoT may add some level of interpretability to the way the LLM is thinking as it produces an output.
+Authors note this needs more study.

 • CoT can be added to any model without needing retraining or fine-tuning: You can add CoT capabilities to any pre-trained LLM by just adding CoT examples and then using few-shot prompting.